 According to the Food and Drug Administration (FDA), based on animal studies, Botox may cause harm to the unborn baby.
 Therefore, it is recommended to avoid Botox while pregnant.

-In fact, Botox is not recommended for women who are planning on getting pregnant within six months of receiving an injection.
+In fact, neurotoxin is not recommended for women who are planning on getting pregnant within six months of receiving an injection.
 This is because it can take up to six months for the neurotoxin to be completely metabolized from the body.

 And there’s the story of Whitney Buha that went viral on social media.
 Although rare, Whitney ended up with ptosis or one drooping eyelid.
-Whitney’s particular botched Botox could have been caused by improper placement of the injections or too high of a dose of the neurotoxin into her muscle.
+Whitney’s particular botched injection could have been caused by improper placement of the injections or too high of a dose of the neurotoxin into her muscle.

 The muscles of the face are complex and intricate.
 The injection sites will vary from person to person based on bone structure and facial features.
 Of course, if you are looking into getting Botox, you should seek out an experienced injector to perform the procedure.